top of page

 Birmingham Assay Office

-Walking around the lab, you really get to see how advanced they are.
-They use specialist equipment like DiamondSure™ and SYNTHDetect for spotting synthetic diamonds, the DiamondView™ to reveal diamond growth patterns, Raman and FTIR Spectrometers to identify gemstones and detect treatments, and the Sarine DiaMension™ system for measuring diamond proportions.
-For pearls, they have dedicated X-ray machines that help figure out if a pearl is natural, cultured, beaded, or non-beaded.
-It’s seriously impressive to see all these tools in action.
+Walking through the lab, it's fascinating to see just how advanced their technology is.
+They utilize specialized equipment such as DiamondSureâ„¢ and SYNTHDetect for identifying synthetic diamonds, the DiamondViewâ„¢ to reveal diamond growth patterns, as well as Raman and FTIR Spectrometers for gemstone identification and detecting treatments.
+Additionally, they employ the Sarine DiaMensionâ„¢ system for measuring diamond proportions.
+For pearls, dedicated X-ray machines help determine whether a pearl is natural, cultured, beaded, or non-beaded.
+It's truly impressive to witness all these tools in action, making the Birmingham Assay Office one of the best places in the UK for gem testing.

 Non beaded freshwater cultured pearl under x-ray showing a mantle tissue